 "TROUT DON'T LIVE IN UGLY PLACES"

-The fishing in Jackson Hole and the surrounding area is some of the best in the country.
+The fishing in and around Jackson Hole is some of the best in the country.
 There are options for beginners to expert anglers, fishing in all 4 seasons, hike-in fishing and drift boat fishing options, and rivers that offer everything from beautiful native cutthroat trout to trophy sized rainbow and brown trout.
 The one unifying theme of our rivers is a beautiful backdrop and wildlife wherever you look.
 We practice catch-and-release fishing to ensure that these special rivers remain fertile for centuries to come and believe in minimizing our impact on the natural and scenic beauty of all the places we visit.
 Contact Us to book the perfect trip for you!

 The Green is a one hour (breathtakingly scenic) drive from the town of Jackson.
 This incredible fishery winds down from the Wind River Mountains and wide open plains of Sublette County, Wyoming.
 This river is smaller than the Snake, slightly more challenging and technical to fish, but anglers are often rewarded with very large rainbow and brown trout.
 The chance for a 30" trout is a real possibility on any given day.
 Typically, streamer fishing produces large fish here but the Green has some of the best dry fly action at certain times of the year as well.
 It usually fishes best in the Spring and then again from late June into the Fall.